-Section 4 of the Crimes (Appeal and Review) Act allows for the Local Court to annul a conviction and or sentence imposed in your absence.
-There are four grounds that the Court will consider to annul a conviction and/or sentence:
+Section 4 of the Crimes (Appeal and Review) Act allows for the Local Court to annul a conviction and/or sentence imposed in your absence.

 It is in the interests of justice to annul the order(s) because of the specific circumstances of your failure to appear.

 The most important thing to know when making a section 4 annulment application is that evidence is paramount.
-As you could no doubt imagine, the Court would hear every excuse under the sun, probably including ‘the dog ate my Court Attendance Notice’, therefore you must be able to prove by way of evidence, the reason(s) why you did not attend Court.
+As you can imagine, the Court has heard every excuse under the sun, probably including ‘the dog ate my Court Attendance Notice’, therefore you must be able to prove by way of evidence, the reason(s) why you did not attend Court.

 If you did not attend Court because you did not receive the Court Attendance Notice (‘CAN’), you will first need to consider how the Court Attendance Notice was to be served (provided to you).
 There are multiple types of CANs:

-Taking a different scenario, if you did not attend Court because illness, firstly, prevent the Court from dealing with your matter in your absence and contact the Local Court call centre before 9.30am on 1300 679 272 and follow that up with an email to the specific Local Court attaching a Doctors certificate evidencing that you are too unwell to attend Court.
+If you did not attend Court because of illness, you should first of all prevent the Court from dealing with your matter in your absence and contact the Local Court call centre before 9.30am on 1300 679 272 and follow that up with an email to the specific Local Court attaching a Doctor’s certificate evidencing that you are too unwell to attend Court.